grendizerh/netx/README.md

 1. Obfuscation (Via PyArmor)

-To protect the source code from static analysis and string-based detection (Already built)
+To protect the source code from static analysis and string-based detection (ALREADY DONE)

 2. Bundling (Via PyInstaller)